Anti-bribery and anti-corruption

 • To ensure processes are implemented, Novartis has established a comprehensive monitoring and audit framework, which comprises three types of activities:

-• Local commercial country organizations make a compliance self-risk assessment against. the established P3 compliance framework using the Risk Assessment & Monitoring tool, which highlights risk areas requiring further attention.
+• Local commercial country organizations conduct a compliance risk self-assessment against the established DBE compliance framework using the Risk Assessment & Monitoring tool, which helps to highlight risk areas.

-• Novartis has also established a comprehensive third-party risk management program, which among other risk areas, addresses anti-bribery risks.
-Once a third party is on-boarded, it can be subject to anti-bribery audits conducted by Novartis or an external audit company.
+• Novartis has a comprehensive external partner risk management program in place, which, among other risk areas, addresses anti-bribery risks.
+Once an external partner is onboarded, it can be subject to anti-bribery audits conducted by an external audit company under the coordination and oversight of a dedicated External Partner Anti-Bribery Audit Team.

-• Further, Internal Audit performs audits spread over 6 blocks per year, including in-market audits and functional audits.
+• Further, Internal Audit performs in-market audits and functional audits.

 • Final audit reports are shared with members of the Executive Committee of Novartis (ECN) and other Novartis stakeholders.
 All high and medium observations from audits are reported, and they are rated based on their impact on the local, cross-divisional or group level.